 - Read at a consistent time each day.

 My family loved reading aloud first thing each day.
 This reading time grounded the rest of the day.
 It became the time we all shared together before drifting apart for personal interests of other studies.
 Reading aloud each day also created a natural break between breakfast and play, and then our directed studies.
 Some families prefer reading over lunch or in the afternoon during a baby's nap time.
 Others still like to save reading aloud for the evening when the other parent is home to participate!
 Pick a time that works for you.

 - Play with blocks, Legos, puzzles, tangrams, knitting...

 Children listen better with busy hands.
 Be sure to have an assortment of quiet activities on hand for the reading time.

 That's it!
 As you get used to reading one book, add another.
 You can start with 10 minutes of reading aloud and build to an hour over time (maybe over the course of the whole school year).
 There are some seasons when reading aloud may take a back seat to some other more absorbing activity (let's say the whole family is making their own movie of the Lord of the Rings trilogy).
 Return to reading aloud once that passion dissipates.
 Reading aloud can serve as a "reset" button for your family.

 Would you like a copy of my downloadable Read Aloud Tips?
 (Be gentle—I'm still learning how to hand-letter!)
-Sign up here for our Brave Writer Lifestyle emails and receive this and other resources once a month throughout 2018.
+Sign up here.